mauvaisetroupe/machine-learning-specialization-coursera/c2-advanced-learning-algorithms/week3/README.md

 > <img src="./w03-07-Learning_curves/img_2023-02-03_15-15-20.png">

 It is computationally quite expensive to train so many different models using different size subsets of your training set, so in practice, it isn't done that often, but nonetheless, I find that having this mental visual picture in my head of what the training set looks like, sometimes that helps me to think through what I think my learning algorithm is doing and whether it has high bias or high variance.

+"Bias and variance is one of those concepts that takes a short time to learn, but takes a lifetime to master."

 ## Deciding what to try next revisited

 > <img src="./w03-08-Deciding_what_to_try_next_revisited/img_2023-02-03_15-27-27.png">